cedardb/docs/content/references/sqlreference/statements/transaction.md

 Without explicit `begin`, all statements are executed in *autocommit* mode, i.e., each statement is executed in a separate transaction and implicitly committed.
+When you explicitly `begin` a transaction, you also need to explicitly `commit`, otherwise your changes will not be visible.
+Alternatively, you can also use `rollback` to discard any uncommitted changes.

 ## Transaction Semantics